-Pregnant Kalki Koechlin Reveals She Faced Lot Of Trolling For Having A Kid Out Of Wedlock!
+Pregnant Kalki Koechlin Reveals She Faced A Lot Of Trolling For Having Kid Out Of Wedlock!

 Kalki Koechlin recently dropped a pleasant surprise when she announced that she is expecting her first child with boyfriend Guy Hershberg.
 While congratulatory messages have been pouring in for the actress, there is a section of netizens who continue to troll her for having a child out of wedlock.